MiniFate/MiniFate/_chapters/00-outline.md

 Zones can also have aspects, which may restrict free movement or visibility between zones.
 Consider what makes sense from a narrative perspective when deciding whether a character can move or act over a zone boundary.

-> The _Angry Pig_ is circling a mountain outpost exchanging cannon fire after a failed attempt to bypass the Empire's northern border.
+> The {BoatName} is circling a mountain outpost exchanging cannon fire after a failed attempt to bypass the Empire's northern border.
-> There are three zones on the board: The _Angry Pig_, the sky, and the outpost.
+> There are three zones on the board: The {BoatName}, the sky, and the outpost.
 > The sky has the aspect `A Very Long Way Down`.
 >
-> Tor Byorn is stuck on the _Angry Pig_, unable to bring his axe to bear on the canons poking holes in his ship since the sky's aspect indicates that he can't cross the zone.
+> Tor Byorn is stuck on the {BoatName}, unable to bring his axe to bear on the canons poking holes in his ship since the sky's aspect indicates that he can't cross the zone.
 > Tor Byorn's player decides the Dwarf has had enough enough and roles `Agility` to create the aspect `Flying Leap` which gives him the ability to cross the intervening zones.
 > If the Dwarf's rolls succeeds, his aspect will allow him to jump the gap between the ship and outpost, if he rolls poorly...
 > Well, it is a very long way down.